Business in the Ville: Highlighting Black owned Businesses

 Flowertown Summerville and surrounding areas have some unique black owned businesses worth checking out.
 Different varieties depending on how you are feeling, Do you need a book?
 Are you Hungry?
 Need healthier alternatives?
 Have a sweet tooth?
 I have some options for everything.

-Turning Page Bookshop is an independent bookstore in Goose Creek that has everything for your book needs from drama, mystery, crime, motivation, children’s book, financial, AA, Christain, Bibles, romance, fiction, and cookbooks.
+Turning Page Bookshop is an independent bookstore in Goose Creek that has everything for your book needs from drama, mystery, crime, motivation, children’s book, financial, AA, Christian, Bibles, romance, fiction, and cookbooks.

-Owner Valinda Miller says “ We are not just a bookstore to sell you books, we are here to bring in the community.”
+Owner Valinda Miller said “ We are not just a bookstore to sell you books, we are here to bring in the community.”

 This is also no ordinary bookstore, Turning Page also hosts events, and has additional theme rooms for book lovers.
 The events range from wine clubs, open mics, to book clubs, book signings, and vision board parties.
 The rooms are a Murder Mystery room, Kids room, and coffee room.
 Miller encourages representation through literature and aims to uplifts while promoting other black owned business in the area.